 - Medical-Health Insurance of self and spouse is a must as in old age expenditure on medical expenses is uncertain and can make the life miserable if not adequately insured.

-- Provision for marriage expenses of unmarried children and impact of this expenditure on Monthly Income as per (1) above.
+- Provision for marriage expenses of unmarried children and the impact of this expenditure on Monthly Income as per (1) above.

 - Due to inflation and devaluation of currency the purchasing power of a unit of money is declining daily.
-Out of monthly income one has to save and add to investments so as to increase the monthly income to an extent that nullifies the impact of inflation and devaluation.
+Out of monthly income, one has to save and add to investments so as to increase the monthly income to an extent that nullifies the impact of inflation and devaluation.

 - Liquidity of the investment is very important.

-- Risk taking capacity decreases with the increasing age and one should avoid taking risks with his/her lifelong savings.
+- Risk-taking capacity decreases with the increasing age and one should avoid taking risks with his/her lifelong savings.